What causes attention-seeking behavior in adults?

 Signs of attention-seeking in adults

+Understanding the psychology of attention-seeking behavior can help explain why these patterns appear in adulthood and how they impact relationships.
 Attention-seeking behavior often begins in childhood as a response to unmet emotional needs.
 When unaddressed, these patterns can carry over into adulthood, becoming a coping strategy for unresolved feelings of loneliness or low self-esteem.

 Attention-seeking behavior in adults can appear in different ways, depending on the underlying issues driving the behavior.
 Common signs of attention-seeking tendencies include: